 Step 4.
 Prime and Paint

 Choose a quality primer and paint, such as the True Value EasyCare® line of paint products.
 Use the True Value paint calculator to estimate how much primer and paint you will need.
 Typically, one gallon of paint will cover 350 to 400 square feet.
 Buy more than you think you need; you can always use the extra for touch-ups.
-Apply True Value EasyCare® latex primer and paint with a brush or roller.
+Apply True Value EasyCare® Ultra Premium latex paint and primer in-one with a brush or roller.
 See Paint a Room for detailed painting steps.